 There is so much that goes into planning a wedding.
-For months, couples are busy with events like engagement photoshoots, showers, vendor meetings, and wedding dress shopping—not to mention crafty tasks like designing save-the-dates and choosing wedding decor.
+For months, couples are busy with events like engagement photoshoots, showers, vendor meetings, and wedding dress shopping; crafty tasks like designing save-the-dates and choosing wedding decor, and planning wedding-related events, like the post-wedding brunch or mini-moon.

-So, once the big day is over and, along with it, all the wedding planning busyness, for many couples, that can lead to a serious case of the post-wedding blues.
-After months of crossing off wedding checklist tasks and building excitement, the weeks after the wedding can feel a little empty.
+So, once the big day is over—and, along with it, all the wedding planning busyness—many newlyweds find themselves dealing with a case of the post-wedding blues.
+After months of crossing off wedding checklist tasks and building excitement, the weeks after the wedding can feel a little empty—and can be seriously challenging to your mental health.

 Don’t worry!
-If you’re feeling a little sad post-wedding, first of all, it’s super common.
-Second, there are ways to cheer yourself up—and channel all that wedding-related time and energy into something new, exciting, and positive.
+If you’re feeling a little sad post-wedding, it’s important to recognize that you’re not alone; the post wedding blues are it’s super common.
+And luckily, there are ways to cheer yourself up, enjoy married life, and channel all that wedding-related time and energy into something new, exciting, and positive.

 For many, the process of planning a wedding can be a consuming process.
 The appointments, the phone calls, the fittings, the seating charts … it’s like all wedding, all the time—often for months at a time.
 Then, the big day comes and POOF!
 All of a sudden, this event that’s been occupying all of your time, energy, and headspace is over.